PyFeeds/PyFeeds/docs/development.rst

 First, the URL from the ``start_urls`` list is downloaded and the response is given to ``parse()``.
-From there we extract the article links that should be scraped and yield ``scrapy.Request`` objects in a for loop.
-The callback method ``_parse_interview()`` is executed once the download has finished, extracts the article from the response and returns an item that will be placed into the feed.
+From there we extract the article links that should be scraped and yield ``scrapy.Request`` objects from the for loop.
+The callback method ``_parse_interview()`` is executed once the download has finished.
+It extracts the article from the response HTML document and returns an item that will be placed into the feed automatically.

+It's enough to place the spider in the ``spiders`` folder.
+It doesn't have to be registered somewhere for Feeds to pick it up.

 Reusing an existing feed
 ------------------------